Booker T. Washington: Legacy

 People called Washington the "Wizard of Tuskegee" because of his highly developed political skills and his creation of a nationwide political machine based on the black middle class, white philanthropy, and Republican Party support.
 Opponents called this network the "Tuskegee Machine".
 Washington maintained control because of his ability to gain support of numerous groups, including influential whites and black business, educational and religious communities nationwide.
 He advised as to the use of financial donations from philanthropists and avoided antagonizing white Southerners with his accommodation to the political realities of the age of Jim Crow segregation.

 The Tuskegee machine collapsed rapidly after Washington's death.
 He was the charismatic leader who held it all together, with the aid of Emmett Jay Scott.
 But the trustees replaced Scott, and the elaborate system fell apart.
 Critics in the 1920s to 1960s, especially those connected with the NAACP, ridiculed Tuskegee as a producer of a class of submissive black laborers.
 Since the late 20th century, historians have given much more favorable view, emphasizing the school's illustrious faculty and the progressive black movements, institutions and leaders in education, politics, architecture, medicine and other professions it produced who worked hard in communities across the United States, and indeed worldwide across the African Diaspora.
 Deborah Morowski points out that Tuskegee's curriculum served to help students achieve a sense of personal and collective efficacy.
 She concludes:

 The social studies curriculum provided an opportunity for the uplift of African Americans at time when these opportunities were few and far between for black youth.
-The curriculum provided inspiration for African Americans to advance their standing in society, to change the view of southern whites toward the value of blacks, and ultimately, to advance racial equality.
+The curriculum provided inspiration for African Americans to advance their standing in society, to change the view of southern whites toward the value of Black people, and ultimately, to advance racial equality.

 At a time when most black Americans were poor farmers in the South and were ignored by the national black leadership, Washington's Tuskegee Institute made their needs a high priority.
 It lobbied for government funds and especially from philanthropies that enabled the institute to provide model farming techniques, advanced training, and organizational skills.
 These included Annual Negro Conferences, the Tuskegee Experiment Station, the Agricultural Short Course, the Farmers' Institutes, the Farmers' County Fairs, the Movable School, and numerous pamphlets and feature stories sent free to the South's black newspapers.